 It’s just after midnight and my mom calls me with an “urgent” problem.
 My parents, ever at the forefront of technology, have just purchased a $200 Panasonic multi-phone system for their landline.
 The problem, my mom frantically states is that they can receive calls, but not dial out.

 MOM: Katie, you have to fix this!
 I found a phone number on the bottom of the box and called it.
 They said they could fix it, but it would be $24.99 per month.

 ME: Okay, don’t do that.
 You just spend most of your days calling numbers you find online and on boxes don’t you?

 *I can hear her setting her jaw, wishing I was within swinging distance.

 ME: Why don’t you return the damn thing and just use your cell phones?
 Save yourself money and get rid of the landline.

-MOM: But I have a lot of doctor’s offices that have my number at the house and what if they can’t reach me?
+MOM: But I have a lot of doctor’s offices that have my home number and what if they can’t reach me?